eastmountaincode/wiki-path-001/README.md

 - Enable developper mode on the top right of your screen.

-- Click on load unpacked and navigate to the unzipped folder.
+- Click on load unpacked on the top left of your screen and navigate to the unzipped folder.

 ##### Step three